arighosh05/prompt-silo/README.md

 3. Select Turn on community plugins.
 4. Under Installed plugins, enable Prompt Silo by selecting the toggle button next to it.

+You're now ready to use the Prompt Silo in Obsidian.

 ## Usage Example

 ## Meta